Financial Analysis: Velodyne Lidar (NASDAQ:VLDR) vs. Reelcause (OTCMKTS:RCIT)

 Risk & Volatility

-Reelcause has a beta of 3.43, indicating that its share price is 243% more volatile than the S&P 500.
-Comparatively, Velodyne Lidar has a beta of 0.9, indicating that its share price is 10% less volatile than the S&P 500.
+Velodyne Lidar has a beta of 0.9, indicating that its stock price is 10% less volatile than the S&P 500.
+Comparatively, Reelcause has a beta of 3.43, indicating that its stock price is 243% more volatile than the S&P 500.

 Summary